 Being a distributed company, we rely heavily on our written communication.
 When writing, be sure that your communication is clear and that you provide enough context for the reader to understand what must be understood.
 Don’t over communicate.
 Keep your writing simple, direct, and easy to consume.

 If someone is having a bad experience with your work, it should hurt.
 Own what you build.
 Not making mistakes is admirable, however, being there to help when you do is more important.

 Attention to Detail

-If you see something off or strange, a bad experience, or a ball that’s about to be dropped, say something.
+If you see something off or strange, a bad experience, or a ball that’s about to be dropped, do something.
 Don’t expect that someone else is on it.
-Most of the time that will be the case, but it’s good to ask.
-No harm in raising your concern in #general to make sure it’s nothing.
+Ask your boss, their boss, or in #questions.
+If no one owns the issue, it’s now your issue: own it if it needs it.

 Kaizen is a ten dollar word for continuous improvement.
 Whenever something goes wrong (a bug, a bad customer experience, etc.) it is on us to do a quick retrospective and make some changes to do a little better the next time.

 Kaizen applies to your personal knowledge and skills as well as your role and responsibilities.
 Every day, try to find little ways to improve what you’re doing and how you are doing it.
 Invest in yourself because it will be a compounding advantage for you and the company